| Title: | Conducts Analyses Informing Ecosystem Restoration Decisions |

 additional variables and suitability indices

-plots all suitability curves.
+HSIplotter plots all suitability curves.
+Note that U.S. Army Corps

-HSIplotter(SI, figure.name)
+HSIplotter(SI, figure.name)HSIplotter(SI, figure.name)

 SI |

-matrix of suitability curves ordered as parameter breakpoints and associated suitability indices for each parameter with appropriate column names. |
+list, matrix, or data frame of suitability curves ordered as parameter breakpoints and associated suitability indices for each parameter with appropriate column names.
+Models containing both categorical and continuous parameters must be entered as a dataframe. |

 figure.name |